IndexCoreasmjit::CodeHolder

 const Environment& environment,

-uint64_t baseAddress = Globals::kNoBaseAddress
+uint64_t base_address = Globals::kNoBaseAddress

 )noexcept[1/2][¶]

-Initializes CodeHolder to hold code described by the given environment and baseAddress.
+Initializes CodeHolder to hold code described by the given environment and base_address.

 Error CodeHolder::init(